FACT: There are already more devices in the world connected to the internet than there are humans beings on the planet Earth.

 The Salesforce report shows that while most agency funding is shifting toward digital channels, it’s still not enough to keep up with the growing demand for industry work.

-So instead of hiring a developer at around $67,000 per year to build the mountain of landing pages you’re likely to need in 2016, create unlimited landing pages yourself for an entire year with Instapage’s Basic Plan at a cost nearly 200x less.
+So instead of hiring a developer at around $67,000 per year to build the mountain of landing pages you’re likely to need in 2016 and beyond, create pixel-perfect landing pages at a fraction of that cost with Instapage.

 5. Adapt to an increasingly mobile world